Dobby233Liu/HATE-UML/README.md

 ## License

 This program is licensed under the [GNU General Public License v3.0](COPYING).
-The original codebase this is based on is licensed under the [MIT License](LICENSE).
+The original program this is based on is licensed under the [MIT License](LICENSE).